Overview

 Career options in pharmacy include academic pharmacy, community practice, government agencies, hospice and home care agencies, hospital and institutional practices, long term care, clinical practice, scientific research, at insurance companies and at mail-order pharmacies.

-There are 141 colleges and universities offering accredited professional programs that lead to the Doctor of Pharmacy (Pharm.D.) degree and 1 additional program has pre-candidate status.
-A student may also obtain additional certification by doing a residency, or completing a dual degree program.
-Some schools offer a Master’s degree or a PhD in a specialized field such as Health System Pharmacy Administration, Medicinal Chemistry, Pharmaceutics, or Regulatory Affairs.
+There are 139 colleges and universities offering accredited professional programs that lead to the Doctor of Pharmacy (Pharm.D.) degree in the United States.
+A student may also obtain additional education by doing a residency or completing a dual degree program after completing pharmacy school.
+Some schools offer a master’s degree or a PhD in a specialized field such as Health System Pharmacy Administration, Medicinal Chemistry, Pharmaceutics, or Regulatory Affairs.

 Choosing a Major

 Many pre-pharmacy students obtain a Bachelor of Science (B.S) or Bachelor of Arts (B.A) degree while completing the requirements for admission to pharmacy school.
-Pharmacy schools do not require or prefer a particular undergraduate major, as long as applicants have completed the course requirements and demonstrated proficiency in Biology, Chemistry and Physics and Math as evidenced by their science GPA.
+Most students choose Biology, Health Sciences, or Chemistry since the pre-requisite courses for pharmacy school admission are usually part of their curriculum.
+Pharmacy schools do not require or prefer a particular undergraduate major, if applicants have completed the course requirements and demonstrated proficiency in Biology, Chemistry, Physics and Math as evidenced by their science GPA.

 Pre-Pharmacy Coursework

-Pre-Professional Health Advising has developed requirements for the Pre-Pharmacy Program based on the pre-requisite courses of 32 pharmacy schools in the District of Columbia and 8 states (CT, MA, MD, NC, NJ, NY, PA, and VA).
-The review of pre-requisite courses to develop the requirements for the Pre-Pharmacy Program below was completed in spring semester 2022.
-You should look at individual pharmacy schools' list of pre-requisites to assure completion of all pre-requisite coursework.
+Pre-Professional Health Advising has developed requirements for the Pre-Pharmacy Minor based on the pre-requisite courses of 32 pharmacy schools in the District of Columbia and 8 states (CT, MA, MD, NC, NJ, NY, PA, and VA).
+The review of pre-requisite courses to develop the requirements for the Pre-Pharmacy Program below was completed in fall semester 2024.
+Students should look at each individual pharmacy schools' list of pre-requisites to assure completion of all pre-requisite coursework.
 Because these courses are pre-requisites to pharmacy programs, pharmacy school admissions committees will use your academic success in these courses as a metric of your ability to achieve success in pharmacy school.

 If you have credit for any of the following courses by earning Advanced Placement (AP), International Baccalaureate (IB), Cambridge International Exam (CIE), community college credit, or departmental test credit, please read the Non-JMU Coursework for Pre-Requisite Coursework.